jharvey7136/kernel_filter/README.md

 ## John Harvey

 ### About
+The goal: write and insert into kernel code that filters a file.
+The filter will change 'e' to 'E' on read-only.
+Example: The extra excess becomes ThE Extra ExcEss.
+The code will run in kernel space, using 2 different methods: either via **changing code and recompiling your custom kernel** or a **loadable kernel module**.

 First, i visisted kernel.org and downloaded the latest stable kernel which was 4.14.4.
 After that i made sure i had the required packages installed before i got started.
 I then configured which modules were included by running make menuconfig.

 Once everything was ready, i ran make inside the root kernel directory and waited about an hour for it to compile fully.
 To test it out, i ran make modules_install and make install to install this newly compiled kernel on my machine.
 After updating the grub i was able to successfully boot into the new kernel.

 Next step was to implement a custom read function in kernel space.
 I tried two different approaches.
 One was reading a file from kernel space using a loadable module, and the other implementing a custom system call in the kernel.

+### Install Notes - Loadable Kernel Module
+1. Clone repo with git `git clone https://github.com/jharvey7136/kernel_filter.git`
+2. Navigate to the app's filter directory through terminal
+3. Run with command `make`

 #### Method 1